Stéphane Perrault

-Stéphane Perrault (born in Montreal, Quebec), is a Canadian civil servant and the current Chief Electoral Officer of Canada.
+Stéphane Perrault is a Canadian civil servant, who has been the Chief Electoral Officer of Canada since 2018, previously serving in an acting capacity from 2016–2018.

 Career

 Perrault started his law career clerking for Supreme Court justice Claire L'Heureux-Dubé.

 Perrault began his public sector career in 1998 as a Counsel with Justice Canada.

 In 2007, Perrault joined Elections Canada.
 In December 2016, following the resignation of Marc Mayrand, Perrault was appointed Acting Chief Electoral Officer.